TaseZmaj/admin-dashboard-app/README.md

 #### Goods page

 - list of all goods sales, sorted by filter (alphabet, price, date)
+- upon clicking one of the list item - go to a [dynamically generated good page](Dynamic-good-page) for that particular _good_ just the same as in the [Dashboard homepage](#dashboard-homepage)
 - add pagination

 #### Services page

 - list of all services sales, sorted by filter (alphabet, price, date)
+- upon clicking one of the list item - go to a [dynamically generated good page](Dynamic-service-page) for that particular _service_ just the same as in the [Dashboard homepage](#dashboard-homepage)
 - add pagination

 #### Profits page (with Analytics)